ffont/octopush/README.md

 This list of dependencies was taken from [this forum thread](https://forum.juce.com/t/list-of-juce-dependencies-under-linux/15121/31).
 It could be the case that some of these are actually not needed, I have not tested them individually.

+**NOTE**: OctopushOS is configured to be built in different plugin formats including legacy VST2.
+To do that you'll need to place the legacy VST2 framework files.
+If you don't want to build VST2, just untick the VST2 option from the jucer file using Projucer.

 #### Development build

 To build OctopushOS during development you can use project files for Xcode (MacOSX) or the Makefile (Linux).
 You'll find these in the `OctopushOS/Builds/` folder.
 Alternatively you can use the provided utility script. `cd` into the cloned repository and run the following: